open-feature/js-sdk-contrib/CONTRIBUTING.md

 Any published components must have reasonable test coverage.
 The NX scaffolding will generate stub tests for you when you create your project.

+Use `npm run test` to test the entire project.
+Use `npx nx test` {COMPONENT NAME} to test just a single component.

 ## Versioning and releasing

 As described in the [README](./README.md), this project uses release-please, and semantic versioning.